-Half-day internship in the middle and junior high school.
+Half-day pre-student teaching fieldwork practicum in the middle and junior high school.
 Secondary certification candidates complete 150 hours of supervised classroom observation and participation.
 Placements are arranged by the Education Department and supervised by faculty within the Education Department on a biweekly basis.
-Placement at a multicultural site is required.
-This course must be taken concurrently with Education 313.
+Placement at a multicultural site with a focus on instructional strategies for English language learners (ELLs) is required.
+This course must be taken concurrently with Education 413.
 Prerequisite: Acceptance for certification candidacy.
 (Meets GEC Cultural Diversity Requirement.)
+Cross-listed as: EDUC 315.